Exclusive: US government agencies hit in global cyberattack - KTVZ

 The Russian hackers were the first to exploit the vulnerability, but experts say other groups may now have access to software code needed to conduct attacks.

+The CLOP ransomware group is one of numerous gangs in Eastern Europe and Russia that are almost exclusively focused on wringing their victims for as much money as possible.

+“The activity we’re seeing at the moment, adding company names to their leak site, is a tactic to scare victims, both listed and unlisted, into paying,” Rafe Pilling, director of threat research at Dell-owned Secureworks, told CNN.

-The episode shows the widespread impact that a single software flaw can have if exploited by skilled criminals.
+The new hacking campaign shows the widespread impact that a single software flaw can have if exploited by skilled criminals.

 The hackers – a well-known group whose favored malware emerged in 2019 – in late May began exploiting a new flaw in a widely used file-transfer software known as MOVEit, appearing to target as many exposed organizations as they could.
 The opportunistic nature of the hack left a broad swath of organizations vulnerable to extortion.